 Chemical engineers at UW design the molecules, materials and devices that enable us to better treat disease, produce clean energy and live more sustainably.

 The skills of chemical engineers are well-suited to creating impactful solutions to a range of complex problems.
-In UW ChemE, researchers work at the nano and molecular level to develop advanced materials; they collaborate with medical researchers in the design of better therapeutics, medical devices, and diagnostics; and their pioneering data science work is driving innovation in semiconductors, solar cells, materials characterization, and chemical and biological discovery.
+In UW ChemE, researchers work at the nano and molecular levels to develop advanced materials; they collaborate with medical researchers in the design of better therapeutics, medical devices, and diagnostics; and their pioneering data science work is driving innovation in semiconductors, solar cells, materials characterization, and chemical and biological discovery.

-Chemical engineering involves a deep understanding of systems and processes that transform low value materials into products that impact lives every day.
-The food in your fridge, paper you write on, batteries and semiconductor chips that run our technology, pharmaceuticals and advanced medical technology: these have all been touched by chemical engineers.
-Decades ago, the main industries for chemical engineers were chemicals, oil & gas, and consumer packaged goods.
-But today, chemical engineers are valuable contributors to many different sectors of the economy.
-Their versatility places them at the forefront of solving some of the most pressing problems.
+At its core, chemical engineering deals with systems and processes that transform low-value materials into products that impact lives every day.
+The food we eat, the paper we write on, the batteries and semiconductor chips that run our technology, and the pharmaceuticals and advanced medical technologies keeping us healthy have all been touched by chemical engineers.
+ChemE’s make valuable contributions to many sectors of the economy, and their versatility places them at the forefront of solving some of the world’s most pressing problems.

 Chemical engineers design for scale and affordability

 They not only formulate a medication to be safe and effective; they also consider how it can be manufactured afforadably at scale and delivered to the places it’s needed.
 Manufacturing methods perfected by ChemE’s have enabled computers that once filled entire rooms to become more powerful by orders of magnitude, fit in our hands, and be broadly accessible to consumers.
 And chemical engineers are key players in creating a greener future.
 They’re developing clean energy technologies, low-carbon industrial processes, waste upcycling methods, and more, at a scale that can move the needle.